 1. The participant must be a woman.
-For Rising Innovator Award following applies: The participant must be a woman born as of January 1, 1987.
+For Rising Innovator Award, the participant must be a woman born as of January 1, 1984.

 2. The participant must be an ordinary resident in an EU Member State or a country associated to Horizon 2020.

-3. The participant must be the founder or co-founder of an existing and active company which was registered before January 1, 2016.
+3. The participant must be the founder or co-founder of an existing and active innovative company that was registered before January 1, 2017.

 Please also be aware that participants that have already received an EU or Euratom prize cannot receive a second prize for the same activities.